NavidRoshani/sunrise/README.md

 print("Select: ",omol.select)
 ```

-Find this example in the test file
+Please, note that the present example can be found in the test file.

 # [HCB measurement optimization](https://arxiv.org/abs/2504.03019)
 Optimize the measurement procedure of a molecule energy by using the HCB encoding and multiple rotations.

 Example using quantum circuit (Scenario II):
 ```python
 import tequila as tq
 import sunrise as sun